 GST is a federal value-added tax on the supply of goods, services and any other things, and the importation of goods.
 In general, an entity must be registered for GST if it carries on an enterprise in Australia and the value of its annual turnover is or exceeds \$75,000.
-In general, registered entities must pay GST of 10% on the consideration received for its taxable supplies and importations (but it is usual commercial pratice to contractually pass on the GST liability to recipients), and can claim input tax credits (i.e. refunds of GST) for the GST cost of its business acquisitions.
+In general, registered entities must pay GST of 10% on the consideration received for its taxable supplies and importations (but it is usual commercial practice to contractually pass on the GST liability to recipients), and can claim input tax credits (i.e. refunds of GST) for the GST cost of its business acquisitions.

-Since 1 July 2017, foreign entities are liable to GST on supplies of digital products and other services to Australian private consumers.
+In addition, foreign entities may be liable to pay GST on supplies of digital products and other services to Australian private consumers.